cjdelisle/cjdnslop/readme.md

 If you find a crash bug, please write to me cjd@cjdns.fr and we can get it fixed quickly.
 Thank you for your participation!

+## Miscellaneous

+A file will be created called `./errout.txt`, this is the output from stderr from running the fuzzer, if there are any assertion failures, the assertion should appear in this file.